 SIG Docs approvers can serve as New Contributor Ambassadors.

-New Contributor Ambassadors work together to welcome new contributors to SIG-Docs, suggest PRs to new contributors, and mentor new contributors through their first few PR submissions.
+New Contributor Ambassadors welcome new contributors to SIG-Docs, suggest PRs to new contributors, and mentor new contributors through their first few PR submissions.

 Responsibilities for New Contributor Ambassadors include:

-- Being available on the Kubernetes #sig-docs channel to answer questions from new contributors.
+- Monitoring the #sig-docs Slack channel for questions from new contributors.